Risk assessment - advice

 This advice provides additional information about completing the three types of risk assessments in child protection:

 - intake risk assessment

 - risk assessment at investigation phase and substantiation

 Determining the risk assessment

 Each risk assessment is recorded in CRIS and endorsed by a team manager.

 The risk assessment is drawn from the information and evidence contained in the seven essential information categories and informed by the practitioner’s and their supervisor’s professional judgement.

 At intake phase

-The intake risk assessment occurs once only, during intake phase (with the exception of a report that moves from unborn to intake).
+The intake risk assessment occurs once only during intake phase.
 The intake risk assessment and decision making occurs in consultation with a supervisor or team manager.
 Intake practitioners must make a decision about the outcome of the intake by analysing: